40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 So, when it comes to carrying toiletries such as toothpaste, lotions, and even soaps, it can be a lot to carry!
 So what you need to do here is grab some straws and melt one opening together.
 Pour your desired liquid in and then just melt the other opening.
 Make sure to label them so you don’t end up putting toothpaste on your face.

 The worst thing about camping trips is the cleaning-up part.
 While at home you have a dishwasher and a washing machine, in the woods, it is just you, a freezing cold stream and a scrubber.
 It’s not that easy to do dishes in nature, so we’re here to help you out with that.

 While we can’t really help you with the washing part, here is a nice little hack for you to hang your pots and pans dry, instead of finding a spot to lay them on the dirty ground.
 Get your belt and fasten it around and tree.
 Get some hooks and place them on the belt as shown above and there you have an easy way to drying your utensils.

 Portable Fire Starters

-Packing up coals for your camping trip can prove to be a hassle especially if you are going to be lugging about a huge bag of it.
-Which is why this little hack will save you lots of space and also looks much more organized.
+Packing up coals for your camping trip can prove to be a hassle, especially if you are going to be lugging about a huge bag of it.
+That’s why this little hack will save you lots of space and also looks much more organized.
 Who knew egg containers could be useful?

 Makeshift Night Light